Toronto Police Service: 1859 to 1900

 In the days before public social services, the force functioned as a social services mega-agency.
 Before the creation of the Toronto Humane Society in 1887 and the Children's Aid Society in 1891, the police oversaw animal and child welfare, including the enforcement of child support payments.
 They operated the city's ambulance service and acted as the board of health.
 Police stations at the time were designed with space for the housing of homeless, as no other public agency in Toronto dealt with this problem.
 Shortly before the Great Depression, in 1925, the Toronto Police housed 16,500 homeless people.
 The Toronto Police regulated street-level businesses: cab drivers, street vendors, corner grocers, tradesmen, rag men, junk dealers, and laundry operators.
-Under public order provisions, the Toronto Police was responsible for the licensing and regulation of dance halls, pool halls, theaters, and later movie houses.
-It was responsible for censoring the content of not only theatrical performances and movies but of all literature in the city ranging from books and magazines to posters and advertising.

-The Toronto Police also suppressed labor movements which were perceived as anarchist threats.
+Under public order provisions, the Toronto Police were responsible for the licensing and regulation of dance halls, pool halls, theaters, and, later, movie houses.
+It was responsible for censoring the content of not only theatrical performances and movies but also of all literature in the city, ranging from books and magazines to posters and advertising.
+The Toronto Police also suppressed labour movements, which were perceived as anarchist threats.
 The establishment of the mounted unit is directly related to the four-month Toronto streetcar strike of 1886, when authorities called on the Governor General's Horse Guard Regiment to assist in suppressing the strike.